Tooth Extraction in Dallas

 Reasons We May Recommend A Tooth Extraction

-Even though your permanent adult teeth are meant to last throughout your entire life, sometimes it’s in your best interest to have a tooth removed.
+Even though your permanent adult teeth are meant to last throughout your entire life, sometimes it’s in your best interest to have a tooth pulled.
 Tooth extractions may be necessary because of:

 - Severe Decay Damage — When there’s decay that’s reached the center of your tooth or the pulp, bacteria can cause a very bad infection.
 To help your tooth heal, Dr. Bodie might try to use a non-surgical root canal.
-But if he finds your tooth is too severely infected, the tooth might have to be extracted to keep the bacteria from spreading.
+But if he finds your tooth is too severely infected, you may need the tooth pulled to keep the bacteria from spreading.

 - Periodontal or Gum Disease — Periodontal disease occurs after the early stages of gingivitis and can negatively impact a tooth or multiple teeth to the point that extraction may be your best option, especially if a tooth is loose and falling out.